lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~~
 {: #KEM title='Generic Message Flow when Alice has a KEM key pair' artwork-align="left"}

-Bob needs to possess the authentic public KEM key pk of Alice, e.g., contained in a KEM certificate received before.
-Bob performs the Encapsulate(pk)->(ss, ct) function to produce the KEM shared secret ss and an encapsulation of that shared secret, the KEM ciphertext ct.
-Alice uses the Decapsulate(sk, ct)->(ss) function with the respective private KEM key sk and the received ciphertext ct to recover the KEM shared secret ss.
-Both sides use the KDF(ss, len, context)->(ssk) function to derive a shared symmetric key ssk.
-The shared secret ss is used as input key material for the KDF, the value len from the KemCiphertext is the desired output length for the KDF, and the DER-encoded KemOtherInfo structure is used as context for the KDF.
+Bob needs to possess the authentic public KEM key pk of Alice, e.g., contained in a KEM certificate received before where Bob could perform successful path validation.
+Bob performs the Encapsulate(pk) -> (ss, ct) function to produce the KEM shared secret ss and an encapsulation of that shared secret, the KEM ciphertext ct.
+Alice uses the Decapsulate(sk, ct) -> (ss) function with the respective private KEM key sk and the received ciphertext ct to recover the KEM shared secret ss.
+Both sides use the KDF(ss, len, context) -> (ssk) function to derive a shared symmetric key ssk.
+The shared secret ss is used as input key material for the KDF, the value len from the KemCiphertextInfo is the desired output length for the KDF, and the DER-encoded KemOtherInfo structure is used as context for the KDF.
 This shared secret key ssk will be used for MAC-based protection by Alice and is used by Bob for authenticating Alice as originator of the message.
 This shared secret key can be used by Alice for MAC-based protection of all further messages sent to Bob within the current PKI management operation.

 This approach uses the conventions of using a KDF as described in {{I-D.ietf-lamps-cms-kemri, Section 5}} with the following changes:

 * L is dependent of the the MAC algorithm that is used with the shared symmetric key for CMP message protection and is called len in this document

-* info contains the DER-encoded KemOtherInfo structure defined as and is called context in this document:
+* info is called context in this document and contains the DER-encoded KemOtherInfo structure defined as:

 >~~~~ asn.1
   KemOtherInfo ::= SEQUENCE {